SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing

 Reliable ground-truth labels were unavailable for automatically detected interaction intervals when participants did not respond to notifications.
 To preserve labeling accuracy, we excluded all windows associated with such unresponded detections from model training.

 Because raw audio was not stored for privacy, we reconstructed the deployed interaction detection pipeline offline using the on-device–saved log-mel spectrogram features.
 This reconstruction enabled us to identify excluded interaction intervals and verify labeling consistency without requiring access to raw audio.
-We confirmed that reconstructed interaction boundaries aligned with those produced by the deployed system within the 15-second sensing resolution used for labeling.
+We confirmed that the reconstructed interaction boundaries aligned with those produced by the deployed system within the 15-second sensing resolution used for labeling.

 To further reduce the risk of mislabeling non-interaction windows, we applied conservative filtering informed by exploratory analysis of foreground speech.
 Specifically, we excluded candidate interaction windows with ambiguous foreground speech levels, retaining only windows with clear evidence of interaction or non-interaction.
 Given that such ambiguous cases were rare and labeling was performed at a 15-second resolution, we do not expect these exclusions to affect model performance or generalization.
 In addition, we provide detailed analysis in Section 3 of the Supplementary Materials on the fine-grained temporal reliability and label quality of participant-added interactions reported in response to missed-interaction notifications.